11 Top-Rated Tourist Attractions in Rapid City, South Dakota

-Rapid City lies on the eastern edge of the Black Hills, near Mount Rushmore.
-It is a good center from which to explore Badlands National Park.
-The Museum of Geology, in the grounds of the South Dakota School of Mines and Technology, has large geological and mineralogical collections.
-To the east of the town is the Air and Space Museum.
+Rapid City lies on the eastern edge of the Black Hills National Forest, near Mount Rushmore.
+With a friendly community and variety of comfortable hotel options, it's a good center from which to explore the national forest and its many monuments, natural spaces, and tourist attractions.
+Rapid City is also a great home base to explore the more remote Badlands National Park, about an hour's drive to the east.
+Within the city limits, the Museum of Geology has large geological and mineralogical collections, and the Reptile Gardens allow for interaction with exotic species.
+To the east of town is the Air and Space Museum.
 Another popular attraction is Bear Country USA, located along the road to Mount Rushmore.

 See also: Where to Stay in Rapid City